aws/aws-sdk-go-v2/README.md

 If you encounter a bug with the AWS SDK for Go we would like to hear about it.
-Search the [existing issues][Issues] and see if others are also experiencing the issue before opening a new issue.
+Search the [existing issues][Issues] and see if others are also experiencing the same issue before opening a new issue.
 Please include the version of AWS SDK for Go, Go language, and OS you’re using.
 Please also include reproduction case when appropriate.